ludoza/ludo.co.za/_posts/2013-01-21-Action-History-Chicken-Egg.md

 - rowoperatorid of type character
 - rowactionid of type character

+ps.
+As I played around with

 The examples in this document will create some confusion because we are using the Operator id as the rowoperatorid.
 So for the operator table you will have a id and rowoperatorid with a constraint to itself on the id column, hence my chicken and egg problem.
 But for simplistic sake I just dropped the constraint.

 # Triggers

+Firstly the trigger in the appendix is wrong for calculating the revision number.

 # Appendix